OpenEvalProject/evals/manuscripts/elife-01236/v1/manuscript.md

 To further validate the iTRAQ findings, we employed an orthogonal method of label-free, targeted, quantitative mass spectrometry termed Selected reaction monitoring (SRM).
 This method is analogous to Western blotting without the need for dozens of antibodies and potential improvement in performance characteristics (Maiolica et al., 2012).
 We prepared an independent biological time course of MM1.S cells treated with 20 nM bortezomib and isolated tryptic peptides from total cellular lysate.
 We tracked the relative abundance of one to three peptides from 152 proteins.
 The SRM peak area intensity data was compared to the iTRAQ reporter signal (e.g., in Figure 4A–D, respectively; heat map in Figure 4—figure supplement 4).
 Comparing across all time points in Figure 4E we found a strong correlation between SRM and iTRAQ data (R = 0.80).
 For the few increased proteins the abundance changes detected by SRM are greater than those found by iTRAQ, which is consistent with the greater suppression of iTRAQ reporter ions often seen in complex samples (Ow et al., 2009).
 The label-free SRM data do not suffer from this same limitation and more likely reflect the true change in protein abundance.
 This independent MS assay confirms that only a small subset of proteins show measurable increases in abundance during apoptosis.

-## Global translational shutdown during apoptosis
+### Global translational shutdown during apoptosis

-Our quantitative proteomic results are strongly consistent with polysome analysis (
+Our quantitative proteomic results are strongly consistent with polysome analysis (Figure 5—figure supplement 1) showing a significant decrease in translation well before any loss in cell viability.
+We wished to better understand the mechanism leading to this translational shutdown during apoptosis.
+During the UPR, it is well-known that phosphorylation of the initiation factor eIF2α by the ER-resident sensor kinase PERK is associated with general translation inhibition (Walter and Ron, 2011).
+At early time points we find that PERK appears phosphorylated, as previously reported (Atkins et al., 2013), and at later time points it undergoes proteolysis (Figure 5A).
+In contrast to other drugs that induce ER stress, we find levels of eIF2α phosphorylation actually decrease after bortezomib exposure (Figure 5A).
+This finding suggests that there must be other drivers of translation inhibition in this system.

 ![Figure 5.](https://cdn.elifesciences.org/articles/01236/elife-01236-fig5-v1.jpg)

 **Figure 5.:** (A) Western blotting tracked UPR proteins important in modulating translation via ER stress.
 We detect the known caspase cleavage of PERK and 4E-BP1.
 (B) Differential rate equations describing protein production.
 R(t) = mRNA abundance; P(t) = protein abundance; ksp = protein translation rate constant; kdp = protein degradation rate constant.
 G(t) describes global mRNA degradation (Figure 1B).
 (C) Absolute copies per cell at 0 hr of both mRNA (∼5700 transcripts) and protein measured by iBAQ (∼3400 proteins) demonstrates distributions of same order of magnitude as those seen in mouse NIH3T3 cells (Schwanhausser et al., 2011).
 (D) Extrapolation of absolute mRNA copy numbers per cell based on RPKM, not accounting for mRNA degradation, is well-fit by either a sigmoid or quadratic function to define R(t).
 (E) Absolute protein copies per cell were extrapolated from iBAQ results based on SRM assay intensity.
-The modified mass-action model incorporating mRNA degradation was able to well-fit the subset of proteins that were detectably increased and also explained why others increased at the transcriptional level did not show protein increases.DOI: http://dx.doi.org/10.7554/eLife.01236.02210.7554/eLife.01236.023Figure 5—source data 1.(A) Absolute copies of mRNA and (B) protein per MM1.S cell at 0 hr as determined using mRNA read density and iBAQ calculation, respectively, as described in the ‘Materials and methods’.
-(C) Relative 5′ UTR translation at baseline vs absolute protein copies per cell by iBAQ.
-(D) Extrapolated mRNA and protein copies per cell for 13 genes as used for model fitting as shown in Figure 5—figure supplement 4.DOI: http://dx.doi.org/10.7554/eLife.01236.023
+The modified mass-action model incorporating mRNA degradation was able to well-fit the subset of proteins that were detectably increased and also explained why others increased at the transcriptional level did not show protein increases.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/01236/elife-01236-fig5-figsupp1-v1.jpg)

 **Figure 5—figure supplement 1.:** Polysome profiles by sucrose gradient during the apoptotic time course show decrease in polysome peaks over time during during apoptosis.
-Translation is largely suppressed well before any loss in cell viability.DOI: http://dx.doi.org/10.7554/eLife.01236.024
+Translation is largely suppressed well before any loss in cell viability.

 ![Figure 5—figure supplement 2.](https://cdn.elifesciences.org/articles/01236/elife-01236-fig5-figsupp2-v1.jpg)

 **Figure 5—figure supplement 2.:** Correlation of mRNA amount (A) and ribosome footprint (B) read density (in RPKM) with absolute protein abundance by iBAQ MS analysis at 0 hr in MM1.S cells demonstrates limited correlation.
 (C) Strong correlation of ribosome footprint and mRNA read density at 0 hr.
 All correlations in A–C with p<0.0001.
 (D) Relative 5′ UTR translation at baseline vs protein abundance.
-We note a weak but non-significant correlation (p=0.35) suggesting that increased 5′ UTR translation may relate to lower steady-state protein abundance.DOI: http://dx.doi.org/10.7554/eLife.01236.025
+We note a weak but non-significant correlation (p=0.35) suggesting that increased 5′ UTR translation may relate to lower steady-state protein abundance.

 ![Figure 5—figure supplement 3.](https://cdn.elifesciences.org/articles/01236/elife-01236-fig5-figsupp3-v1.jpg)

 **Figure 5—figure supplement 3.:** Relative mRNA expression data from Figure 4B scaled to reflect global mRNA degradation at later time points during apoptosis.
 By this scaling (scaling factors for mRNA based on fit G(t) function = 1.0 at 0 hr, 0.93 at 1.5 hr, 0.91 at 3 hr, 0.48 at 6 hr, 0.17 at 9 hr, 0.12 at 12 hr), assuming that all mRNA are degraded at the same rate, the absolute mRNA abundance can be estimated across all cells in the population.
-Upper inset demonstrate that transcripts with absolute mRNA abundance changes across the entire time course are more likely to have increases in protein level, whereas those with transient increases in mRNA generally do not result in detectable protein production.DOI: http://dx.doi.org/10.7554/eLife.01236.026
+Upper inset demonstrate that transcripts with absolute mRNA abundance changes across the entire time course are more likely to have increases in protein level, whereas those with transient increases in mRNA generally do not result in detectable protein production.

 ![Figure 5—figure supplement 4.](https://cdn.elifesciences.org/articles/01236/elife-01236-fig5-figsupp4-v1.jpg)

 **Figure 5—figure supplement 4.:** We used our quantitative model to describe a subset of genes increased at both the transcript and protein level (A and B) and those where relative transcript levels increased but protein levels were unchanged (C and D).
 Solid lines in (A and C) represent quadratic fits (FTL, SQSTM1, CTSD) or four-parameter sigmoid fits (all others) to relative mRNA abundance data to describe R(t), as in Figure 5E.
-Solid lines in (B and D) represent fits to modified mass-action to describe P(t) as shown in Figure 5F.DOI: http://dx.doi.org/10.7554/eLife.01236.027
+Solid lines in (B and D) represent fits to modified mass-action to describe P(t) as shown in Figure 5F.

 ![Figure 5—figure supplement 5.](https://cdn.elifesciences.org/articles/01236/elife-01236-fig5-figsupp5-v1.jpg)

 **Figure 5—figure supplement 5.:** Model predictions demonstrating that even during apoptosis, for the same increase in relative transcript levels low-abundance proteins (500 copies per cell at baseline) will have substantial relative protein increases, whereas high abundance proteins (100,000 copies per cell at baseline) will have much smaller changes in relative protein abundance.
-This is even true when the absolute transcript abundance change is much greater for the high abundance protein and including ksp, the rate constant describing proteins produced per mRNA per hour, as greater for the high abundance protein based on the results of Schwanhausser et al. 2011.DOI: http://dx.doi.org/10.7554/eLife.01236.028
+This is even true when the absolute transcript abundance change is much greater for the high abundance protein and including ksp, the rate constant describing proteins produced per mRNA per hour, as greater for the high abundance protein based on the results of Schwanhausser et al. 2011.

 Phosphorylation and dephosphorylation of proteins in the eIF4 complex may also inhibit mRNA cap-dependent translation, including hypophosphorylation of 4E-BP1 (Spriggs et al., 2010).
 Indeed, we observed 4E-BP1 dephosphorylation at the 6 hr time point.
 This is followed by rapid caspase degradation of 4E-BP1 during cell death (Figure 5A).
 It is also known that caspases target other proteins in the eIF4 complex (Bushell et al., 2004).
 Using N-terminomics (described in more detail below) we found that proteolysis of initiation factors begins at the 6 hr time point and accelerates later in apoptosis (Figure 6—figure supplement 1).
 Another potentially important mechanism is the global degradation of mRNA during apoptosis (Del Prete et al., 2002) (Figure 1B), depriving ribosomes of substrates for translation.
 Together, these results demonstrate that well before the loss of cellular viability, translation is inhibited both by shutting down translation initiation and destruction of mRNA.

-## A quantitative mass-action model describes protein changes
+### A quantitative mass-action model describes protein changes

 We sought a quantitative explanation for the limited changes in relative protein level we observed despite large changes in relative transcript and ribosome footprints.
 Recently developed systems-level technologies, as we use here, enable genome-wide quantitative assessment of the efficiency for decoding of mRNA to protein (Vogel and Marcotte, 2012).
 In this apoptotic system, proteins are relatively stable due to several factors: at 20 nM bortezomib in MM1.S cells, proteasomal activity is almost completely inhibited (Berkers et al., 2005).
 The proteasome is also extensively cut by caspases leading to loss of activity (Gray et al., 2010; Figure 6—figure supplement 1).
 Moreover, we find that endoproteolysis during apoptosis cuts fewer than 20% of the proteins in the cell and often only once or twice per protein leading to stable domains (Dix et al., 2008; Mahrus et al., 2008; Crawford et al., 2013).
 These domains would be indistinguishable from intact proteins by iTRAQ.
 Therefore, we expect that detectable protein degradation is extremely limited and changes by iTRAQ largely reflect protein production alone.
 In contrast, mRNAs with very different stabilities (steady-state half-lives on the order of minutes to hours) are rapidly degraded with similar kinetics under various apoptotic inducers even prior to cell death (Del Prete et al., 2002).